ltfat/ltfat/doc/doxymain.md

 call the *_execute function multiple times and destroy the plan by calling the *_done function.
-The plan usually contains some precomputed read-only data, working arrays and FFTW plans.
+The plan usually contains some precomputed read-only data, working arrays and other plans.
 The plan is represented as a pointer to an opaque structure and here is an example how to use it:
 ~~~~~~~~~~~~~~~{.c}